pathikrit/better-files/README.md

 ```

 ### Scanner
-Although [`java.util.Scanner`](http://docs.oracle.com/javase/8/docs/api/java/util/Scanner.html) has a feature-rich API, it only allows parsing primitives
+Although [`java.util.Scanner`](http://docs.oracle.com/javase/8/docs/api/java/util/Scanner.html) has a feature-rich API, it only allows parsing primitives.
-ans is also [notoriously slow](https://www.cpe.ku.ac.th/~jim/java-io.html) since it uses regexes and does un-Scala things like returns nulls and throws exceptions.
+It is also [notoriously slow](https://www.cpe.ku.ac.th/~jim/java-io.html) since it uses regexes and does un-Scala things like returns nulls and throws exceptions.

 `better-files` provides a faster, richer, safer, more idiomatic and compossible [Scala replacement](http://pathikrit.github.io/better-files/latest/api/#better.files.Scanner)
 that [does not use regexes](src/main/scala/better/files/Scanner.scala), allows peeking, returns `Option`s whenever possible and lets the user mixin custom parsers: